 Pub Street & surroundings

-Two Bodia Spas in the heart of Siem Reap — facing the Old Market and near Pub Street — for relaxation after a day of temple exploring in a Cambodian cocoon.
+Two Bodia Spa locations in the heart of Siem Reap — facing the Old Market and near Pub Street — offer a serene retreat after a day of temple exploration.

 View listing →